 Welcome and thank you for visiting the Junior League of Gainesville.
-We are a nonprofit organization with over 400 trained women volunteers.
-For more than 80 years, our members have been dedicated to promoting voluntarism, developing the potential of women, and improving our community.
+We are a nonprofit organization with more than 400 trained women volunteers.
+In the 2020-2021 League year, we are celebrating 85 years of our organization promoting voluntarism, developing the potential of women, and improving the Gainesville community.

 Since 1935, members of the Junior League of Gainesville have brought a diverse set of skills and life experience to a common goal of impacting our community in a meaningful way.
 It started with Mrs. James W. McCollum (later, Mrs. J.H.
 Palmer, and affectionately known as “Aunt Carrie”) and a small group of women who gathered on her front porch to plan and organize a Junior Welfare League.
 The early work consisted primarily of cooking and serving hot lunches to school children in need.

-Since then, the Junior League of Gainesville has created a legacy of service to the Gainesville community, which has included facilitating dental and health care treatment for infants and children, establishing the Morningside Nature Center and Family Visitation Center, implementing children’s literacy and theater projects, and restoring the historic Thomas Center, to name a few.
+Since then, the Junior League of Gainesville has created a legacy of service to the Gainesville community, which has included facilitating dental and health care treatment for infants and children, establishing the Morningside Nature Center and Family Visitation Center, operating a community thrift store, implementing children’s literacy and theater projects, and restoring the historic Thomas Center, to name a few.

 We invite you to explore our website to learn about our history, impact on the Gainesville community, and opportunities to join our efforts.